As the makers of the yummiest and nutritionally bomb-ass meal shakes around, we get lots of questions about our meal shakes here at Jimmy Joy HQ.

 - It is NOT a replacement for an entire diet—a meal shake is designed to replace one or two meals per day.

 Do meal shakes help you lose weight?

-Do you have any advice for me before I start taking meal substitute shakes?
+Do you have any advice for me before I start taking meal replacement shakes?

 - DO make sure your meal shake has all the calories and nutrients you need for the day.